Scott Tucker (swimmer)

-Scott Eric Tucker (born February 18, 1976) is an American former competition swimmer, an Olympic gold medalist in the 4x100 freestyle relay at both the 1996 Athens and 2000 Sydney Olympics, and a former world record-holder.
+Scott Eric Tucker (born February 18, 1976) is an American former competition swimmer, who competed for Auburn University, an Olympic gold medalist in the 4x100 freestyle relay at both the 1996 Athens and 2000 Sydney Olympics, and a former world record-holder.
 Excelling in international competition, he captured a total of fourteen medals at the Short and Long Course World Championships, and the Pan Pacific, Pan American and University Games from 1995-2003.

 Early swimming

 Tucker was born on February 18, 1976 in Birmingham Alabama, and attended and swam for the Seminole High School Warhawks in Pinellas County, Florida.
 As a Junior at Seminole in 1991, he broke district records in the 200 free and 100 butterfly at the 4A District 4 meet.
 As a highpoint in 1991, he won his first state title in the 200 freestyle in 1:38.05, breaking a state 4A record and becoming a High School All American.
 At the 1991 State Meet, he also swam a second place 51.25 in the 100-yard butterfly, setting another county record.
 Tucker was voted to the Tampa Bay Times All-County swim team in December, 1991.
 In addition to his high school training and competition, he competed and trained for the West Florida Lightning Aquatics Club under Coach Mike Stewart.

-Tucker attended Auburn University where he swam under Head Coach David Marsh and trained and competed for Irvine Novaquatics after his collegiate years, as well as Auburn Aquatics in the summer during his time at Auburn.